daskeyboard/daskeyboard.io/_includes/script-examples/send-signal-local/python.md

     "color": "#F00",
     "effect": "SET_COLOR",
     "name": "Hello oneSignal",
-    "message": "signal sent from a python script to a key", "shouldNotify": False
+    "message": "signal sent from a python script to a key" }
-}